 Watercolor set by Prang.

 Aesthetic - The appreciation for beauty and design in our world.
+Having taste for a particular style.

 Additive - Art like sculpture or collage where you add on 3-D elements.